Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Experiment

 \subsection{Sensitivity Analysis}

-To analyze the hyper-parameter sensitivity of FourierKAN-GCF, we test the performance of FourierKAN-GCF on two datasets with different hyper-parameters.
+To analyze the hyper-parameter sensitivity of FourierKAN-GCF, we test the performance of FourierKAN-GCF on three datasets with different hyper-parameters.
 The optimal layer number $L$ is 3 on all datasets, shown in Figure~\ref{fig:l}.
-Besides, Figure~\ref{fig:g} demonstrates that for MOOC and Games datasets, optimal ($p_m$, $p_n$) pairs are (0.2, 0.2) and (0.1, 0.1), respectively.
+Besides, Figure~\ref{fig:g} demonstrates that for MOOC dataset, the optimal ($p_m$, $p_n$) pair is (0.2, 0.2), and for Amazon and Gowalla datasets, the optimal pairs are all (0.1, 0.1).
 As Figure~\ref{fig:dropout} illustrated, for the relatively dense dataset MOOC, $g$ = 4 is the best grid size.
-For the relatively sparse dataset Games, $g$ = 2 is the best grid size.
+For the relatively sparse datasets Amazon and Gowalla, $g$ = 2 is the best grid size.
 This further demonstrates that FourierKAN can be easily adapted to various datasets.